Skip to main content

 • Never runs npm install for you.
 We print the command so you can run it in your terminal — that way you stay in control of your lockfile (and we don’t accidentally pin a version you didn’t approve).

-• Never overrides an existing src/lib/voight.ts.
-If the file already exists, the wizard aborts and asks you to move it aside.
+• Never overrides an existing src/lib/voight.ts or instrumentation.ts.
+If the target file already exists, the wizard aborts and asks you to move it aside (relevant if you already wire OpenTelemetry yourself — see the MultiSpanProcessor pairing docs).

 Example session